CanInBad/BDCC_wiki/How-to-install-BDCC-mods.md

 Sometimes there will be a changelog exclusive to the mod browser.

-## Manually installing a mod
+## Manually installing mod(s)

-Once you obtained packed mod(s) either from [Alexofp/BDCCMods](https://github.com/alexofp/bdccmods) or the game's discord, here are many ways to install them manually
+Once you obtained packed mod(s) either from [Alexofp/BDCCMods](https://github.com/alexofp/bdccmods) or the [game's discord](https://discord.com/channels/972105858932678656/1021686418512289792), here are many ways to install them manually

 ### Windows